HJandu/deep-learning-challenge/README.md

 ## Summary

 In conclusion, the final model performed better with a predictive accuracy of 77.2% and loss of 0.465, which is less than the loss of the first and second model.
-Trying different activation functions, removing unnecessary columns, adding more hidden layers and inclreasing the epochs has helped with with the predictive accuracy score.
+Trying different activation functions, removing unnecessary columns, adding more hidden layers and increasing the epochs has helped with with the predictive accuracy score.
-In the future, I could continue with the 'tanh' function and adjust some of the binning thresholds for the `NAME`, `CLASSIFICATION`, and `APPLICATION_TYPE` value counts.
+In the future, I could continue with the 'tanh' function and adjust some of the binning thresholds for the `NAME`, `CLASSIFICATION`, and `APPLICATION_TYPE` value counts, to see if that has an impact on the accuracy, or even increase the number of epochs to 200, to ensure a better chance of finding an optimum model.